Learn More About Person-Centered Care

 Panel: Getting Person-Centered to Get Results (June 25, 2016)

-Earlier this summer, TSF led a discussion at the Aspen Ideas Festival about matching care with a person’s goals to get results.
+In summer 2016, TSF led a discussion at the Aspen Ideas Festival about matching care with a person’s goals to get results.
 It featured Dr. Bruce Chernof and Dr. Mark McClellan, Director of the Center for Health Policy at Duke University, and was moderated by Margot Sanger-Katz, Domestic Correspondent at The New York Times.
 Listen to the panel here.

 American Geriatrics Society - Developing Expert Statement on